 II.
 Twelve Essential Facts

-Countries around the world have created official guidelines.
-Public policies about alcohol tend to be based on these official recommendations.
+Countries around the world have created official alcohol guidelines.
+Public policies about alcohol tend to be based on them.

-But what is the scientific and medical evidence for these guidelines?
+But what is the medical evidence for these guidelines?
 How accurate are they?

 Here are answers to those and other questions.
 These can help you decide how much alcohol to drink for health and long life.